An Italian Christmas Eve fish recipe: pesce spada alla ghiotta from Sicily.

 -

 Brush one tablespoon of olive oil over a grilling pan.
-Heat the pan a few minutes and grill the swordfish fillets about 2 minutes per side.
+Heat the pan a few minutes and grill the swordfish fillets for about 2 minutes per side.

 -